hpcugent/vsc_user_docs/mkdocs/docs/HPC/r-packages.md

 # R packages

 !!! note
-    Please keep in mind, that this is not general documentation about installing `R` packages, but specific information about self-installed R packages at the {{ hpcinfra }}.
+    Please keep in mind that this is not general documentation about installing `R` packages, but specific information about self-installed R packages at the {{ hpcinfra }}.

 The {{ hpcinfra }} contains different generations of CPUs, with different microarchitectures, that are not necessarily compatible with each other.
-Additionally, we have multiple versions of `R` installed with different versions of toolchains, and by default, self installed libraries are installed in separate directories based only on `R` major and minor versions (only using `x.y` for R version `x.y.z`).
+Additionally, we have multiple versions of `R` installed with different versions of toolchains, and by default, self-installed packages are installed in separate directories based only on `R` major and minor versions (only using `x.y` for R version `x.y.z`).

 In this way, you might use self-installed `R` packages on incompatible CPU microarchitectures and/or